©© Léa Scappini

 Good skis and suitable bindings

-Good ski touring boots with “on” and “off” positions.
+Good ski touring boots with an “on” and “off” position.

 Safety equipment and a good helmet